stevewpalmer/jcom/accounts/README.md

 * Search across all statements by name or value.

 Note that the FreeBasic version had a few bugs which are fixed in this version.
-I have yet to port these fixes back to the FreeBasic version.
+I have yet to port these fixes back.